MNeMoNiCuZ/joy-caption-batch/README.md

 Pre-Alpha version supports `LOW_VRAM_MODE=true`.
 This will use a [llama3-8b-bnb-4bit quantized version from unsloth](https://huggingface.co/unsloth/llama-3-8b-bnb-4bit)

+## Update - 2024-12-08
+- Added options for recursive file searches in the input folder.
+- Added options for output caption file extension.

 ## Update - 2024-11-15
 Batch Processing value added.
 You can now edit the script and choose how many files to process at once.
 - With JoyCaption Alpha 2, on a 3090, you can use a batch count of 8.
 21 images went from 3m to 45s.